 pure LiFi already have two products on the market: Li-Flame Ceiling Unit to connect to an LED light fixture and Li-Flame Desktop Unit which connects to a device via USB, both aiming to provide light and connectivity in one device.

 Plus, with faster connectivity and data transmission it’s an interesting space for businesses.
 The integration of internet of things devices and Li-Fi will provide a wealth of opportunities for retailers and other businesses alike.
 For example, shop owners could transmit data to multiple customers’ phones quickly, securely and remotely.

-Li-Fi is reportedly being tested in Dubai, by UAE-based telecommunications provider, du and Zero1.
-Du claims to have successfully provided internet, audio and video streaming over a Li-Fi connection.
+Li-Fi is reportedly being tested in Dubai, by the UAE-based telecommunications provider, du and Zero1.
+Du claims to have successfully provided the internet, audio and video streaming over a Li-Fi connection.

 What’s more, reports suggest that Apple may build future iPhones with Li-Fi capabilities.
 A Twitter user found that within its iOS 9.1 code there were references to Li-Fi written as ‘LiFiCapability’ hinting that Apple may integrate Li-fi with iPhones in the future.

 Whether or not Li-Fi will live up to its hype is yet to be decided.